 The Official Website of the City of Racine

 Needle exchanges are public health programs for people who inject drugs (PWID).
-It is an important component of a comprehensive set of programs designed to reduce the spread of HIV and other blood-borne injections among people who use injection drugs, their families, and the community.
+It is an important component of a comprehensive set of programs designed to reduce the spread of HIV, Hepatitis C, and other blood-borne infections among people who use injection drugs, their families, and the community.

 Needle exchange programs provide new, sterile syringes in exchange for used, dirty syringes.
-They also help get drug users into drug treatment programs and other health care.
-Other services they provide include: testing for infections to which drug users are prone, including HIV and Hepatitis; providing information about available treatment options; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.
+Participants are also offered information on drug treatment program options and other health care.
+Other services provided include: testing for infections to which drug users are prone, including HIV and Hepatitis; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.

-There are likely 2,000 PWID living in Racine County.
-A needle exchange is the most effective strategy available to prevent HIV in members of this population who are not in drug treatment.
+With the recent increase in PWID both locally and nationally, a needle exchange is the most effective strategy available to prevent HIV in members of this population who are not in drug treatment.
 It also protects non-injecting family members and sex partners.
 Without a vaccine or a cure, prevention is the only tool we have to control the spread of HIV.

-The City of Racine Health Department provides the needle exchange for numerous reasons:
+The City of Racine Public Health Department provides the needle exchange for numerous reasons: